There are no products in your shopping cart.

 Don’t forget our support services are here for you if you have any further questions or want to chat about how you’re feeling.

 Your GP practice’s top priority is to keep you and their staff as safe as possible.
-This can mean that some are not able to offer cervical screening quite yet, might offer you a test at a different location or may have less appointments than usual available.
-We know this can be worrying if you are waiting for a test, however it might help to understand some of the reasons why this can be including backlogs, newly implemented safety and cleaning procedures or your GP practice ensuring it has the resources and staff to offer screening.
+This can mean that some are not able to offer cervical screening at the moment or might have to cancel appointments at last minute.
+They might offer you a test at a different location or may have less appointments than usual available.
+We know this can be worrying if you are waiting for a test, however it might help to understand some of the reasons why this can be including staff sickness, backlogs, newly implemented safety and cleaning procedures, or your GP practice ensuring it has the resources and staff to offer screening.

 Each practice has a different population and serves completely different areas.
-Some might be areas where there are high spikes of coronavirus for example, or where there are big backlogs of appointments to get through as a result of how that practice had to respond to the pandemic.
-Putting the appropriate safety measures in place can take time and your practice might still be carrying out the required preparations to keep you safe when you attend your screening.
+Some might be areas where there are higher spikes of coronavirus for example, or where there are big backlogs of appointments to get through as a result of how that practice had to respond to the pandemic.

 One of the ways practices are working hard to keep you safe from coronavirus is extra cleaning.
 Although examination couches have always been cleaned between patients, staff are now cleaning all surfaces in every part of the practice you may come into contact with.
 This takes time and so can affect the amount of appointments they can offer.
 While this can be difficult if you are waiting for an appointment, when you are able to attend screening it means it is safe to do so.